dhykac/bootcampDS_Py/D11/README.md

-# Day 11 Data Science Bootcamp @dibimbing.id
+# Data Standardization Telco Customer Churn

-## Main Topic Data Manipulation - Data Standardization Telco Customer Churn
+In this directory i'm doing data standardization to Telco_Customer_Churn.csv based on assignment day 11 of data science bootcamp by dibimbing.id